castai/docs/docs/guides/mutating-admision-webhook.md

 ## Partial Spot

-When 100% of Pods on Spot instances is not desirable, but some ratio like 60% on stable on-demand instances and remaining 40% of Pods in same ReplicaSet (Deployment / StatefulSet) on Spot instances.
-This conservative configuration ensures there is enough Pods on stable compute for the base load, but still allows achieving significant savings for Pods above base load by putting them on Spot instances.
-Recommended for all types of environment from Production to Development.
+When 100% of pods on spot instances is not a desirable scenario, you can use a ratio like 60% on stable on-demand instances and remaining 40% of pods in same ReplicaSet (Deployment / StatefulSet) running on spot instances.
+This conservative configuration ensures that there are enough pods on stable compute for the base load, but still allows achieving significant savings for pods above the base load by putting them on spot instances.
+This setup is recommended for all types of environment, from Production to Development.

 ### Install partial Spot mutating webhook

-For running 40% workload Pods on Spot instances and keep remaining Pods of same ReplicaSet on on-demand use:
+For running 40% workload pods on spot instances and keep remaining pods of same ReplicaSet on on-demand instances, use:

 ```shell
 helm upgrade -i --create-namespace -n castai-pod-node-lifecycle castai-pod-node-lifecycle \